Irvine Drug Possession Lawyers

 Aggressive Representation From Start to Finish

 If you are facing criminal charges for drug possession in California, you probably have questions and concerns about your legal rights.
 Being charged with an offense related to controlled substances can be frightening and stressful, but having an experienced drug crimes attorney standing by your side at every step of the way can help tremendously.
-The knowledgeable Irvine drug possession lawyers at the Law Firm of Pilchman & Kay, P.L.C. are former prosecutors who understand that quality legal representation can make a big difference in a criminal case.
+The knowledgeable Irvine drug possession lawyers at the Law Office of Pilchman & Kay, A Professional Law Corporation, are former prosecutors who understand that quality legal representation can make a big difference in a criminal case.
 We can help you understand the charges against you and vigorously protect your rights.

 Call (949) 558-0042 to get started with a free, confidential consultation!

 Defending Against a Charge of Drug Possession in California

 Although California Proposition 36, also referred to as the Substance Abuse and Crime Prevention Act of 2000, changed the way that the State of California prosecutes certain drug crimes, a conviction of a drug possession offense can still result in serious consequences.
 Prop 36 only applies to those offenders who are convicted of qualifying drug offenses, which are nonviolent drug possession offenses that do not include illegal activities beyond the simple use, possession, or transportation of drugs for personal use.
 If a defendant is accused of manufacturing, producing, or selling drugs, he or she does not qualify for Prop 36.
 The same is true for defendants who are charged with possessing drugs while armed or with using fraud or forgery in order to illegally obtain prescription drugs.

 California Drug Diversion Program